mlflow/mlflow/docs/source/quickstart.rst

 Now, when you run your code, it will send tracking data to the tracking server.
 You can view the tracking data by navigating to the URI with a browser.

 There are many options available for the tracking backend.
-For more details, see :ref:`quickstart_drilldown_tracking_backend`.
+For more details, see :ref:`tracking_server`.

 Using MLflow with a Databricks workspace
 ----------------------------------------